Save time and hassle when you investThe best way to make the most of your investments is to start early and invest regularly.

 When you save or invest you benefit from compound interest.
 What this basically means is that you earn interest on interest from your savings.
 Compounding also applies when you reinvest any interest and dividends from your investments.

 So the longer you invest the greater the effect compounding has on your money.
-This chart shows the results over 10, 15 and 20 years for savers and investors.

 Investments don’t generally offer quick returns and investors should be wary if they do.
 The value of your investment is more likely to rise over time if you commit to investing for a period of years – though this isn’t guaranteed.
 Investing money which you won’t need to spend for a long time means you should be able to ride out any market falls.